mediamonks/transition-component/docs/guide/muban/README.md

       // this timeline inside another timeline.
       registerTransitionController: false,
       refs: {
-        // Any refs that will be forwarded to the `setupTransitionInTimelin` and
+        // Any refs that will be forwarded to the `setupTransitionInTimeline` and
         // `setupTransitionOutTimeline` functions
       },
       // `timeline` - This is the GreenSock timeline where the animations will be added.